Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 And the familiar beans can contain, depending on the variety (color), more than 400 mg of calcium per 100 grams.

-Vitamin D and Calcium.
-Why is vitamin D important
+Vitamin D and calcium.
+Why is vitamin D important?

-• Fatty fish (such as sardines, herring, trout, tuna, salmon, or mackerel)
+• Fatty fish (such as sardines, herring, trout, tuna, salmon or mackerel);

 How much calcium do we need?

-• Children age 9-18 years old - 1300 mg, children aged 4-8 years old need about 800 mg per day;
+• Children aged 9-18 years - 1300 mg, children aged 4-8 years require about 800 mg per day;

 • Breastfeeding – 1250 mg;